Diplacusis Dysharmonica - Pitch Mapping Skew/Distortion

 One wonders if diplacusis is why some people cannot "match pitch" (how to know which ear is "correct"?!) or maybe having the condition stimulated some composers to write in two keys at once.

-For some pitches, the perceived tone can be so distorted, there is no pitch identifiable.
+For some pitches, the perceived tone can be so distorted, there is no identifiable pitch.

 PDF blank chart to record pitch skew